DUBBSTOEVSKY/Cybersecurity-Portfolio/TryHackMe-main/SOC_L1/CTI.md

 ## Introduction

 Understanding Cyber Threat Intelligence (CTI) is akin to becoming a modern-day Sherlock Holmes, where gathering and analyzing data about potential threats is key to staying ahead of cybercriminals.
-The **Cyber Threat Intelligence** module from TryHackMe equips you with the skills needed to navigate this complex field effectively.
+The **Cyber Threat Intelligence** module from TryHackMe equips you with the skills needed to navigate this complex field like a boss.

 ## Core Concepts